fmelipin/OSEP-Preparation-Notes/VBA Macros/README.md

-# VBA Payload Encryption and Execution
+# VBA Macro Runner Encoded Execution

 ## Overview
 This project demonstrates how to encrypt a shellcode (revshell) payload for execution within a Microsoft Word VBA macro.
 The encryption process enhances evasion techniques to **_<u>bypass AV</u>_** by encoding the payload before execution.